Alaricdragon/Starlords_Temp/README.md

       * "romanceActionDecrease": note: does not add text indicators (also of note: one value of romanceAction represents a major romantic action)
         * "min": Integer
         * "max": Integer
+      * "removeCommoditysFromPlayerFleet":
+        * "commodityID..."
+          * "min": Integer
+          * "max": Integer
+      * "addCommoditysToPlayerFleet":
+        * "commodityID..."
+          * "min": Integer
+          * "max": Integer
       * "additionalText": "lineID" adds an additional line of dialog, with the inputed name
+      * "wedPlayerToLord": boolean. if set to true, marry's the lord and player. if set to false, and the player and lord are married, un-marry's the lord and player.
+      * "wedPlayerToWeddingTarget": boolean. if set to true, marry's the wedding target and player. if set to false, and the player and wedding target are married, un-marry's the wedding target and player.
-      * "startWedding": boolean if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.
+      * "startWedding": boolean. if set to true, sets the current feast the player is at to a wedding ceremony (or howeer that works). will do nothing if not at a feast.
       * "dedicateTournamentVictoryToLord": boolean. if set to true, dedicates your tournament victory to the target lord. only runs if you are at a feast, and won the tournament.
       * "startTournament": boolean. if set to true, starts a Tournament.
       * "setHeldDate": boolean. sets if you have held a data this feast.
       * "setProfessedAdmiration": boolean. sets if you have held professed admiration this feast.
       * "setCourted" : boolean. sets whether you are courting this lord. setting this to true lets you do romance =)
+      * "setInPlayerFleet": boolean. sets wether or not this lord is in the player fleet, or in their own fleet.
     * "color" color override for this dialog line. not required. has 3 'preset' colors, but also the option for a custom color. cannot be used in any "tooltip_" line.
       * "RED"
       * "GREEN"